Quokka: Accelerating Program Verification with LLMs via Invariant Synthesis: Method

 \begin{theorem*}[Decision Soundness] If \(P \Rightarrow \langle p^\star,q\rangle \Downarrow \True\) is derivable, then \(P \models p^\star\).
 If \(P \Rightarrow \langle p^\star,q\rangle \Downarrow \False\) is derivable, then \(P \not\models p^\star\). \end{theorem*}

-The proof is provided in \Cref{subsec:proof}.
+We provide the proof in Appendix~\ref{subsec:app:proof}.
 This theorem establishes that whenever the calculus derives a conclusive outcome, that outcome is correct.
 The inconclusive case \Unk\ is deliberately conservative: it makes no claim about the truth or falsity of the property and safely captures verifier incompleteness or timeouts.